Qbix/cordova-plugin-browsertabs/README.md

 The supported options are:

     safariViewController: Boolean // iOS only, pass true if you don't need cookies, storage, etc. to skip OS warning
-    onOpen: Function // if preesent, this function is called when the browsertab is successfully opened
+    onOpen: Function // if present, this function is called when the browsertab is successfully opened

 In this case, your WebView will not continue to run Javascript until you switch back to the app.